BIGJRA/BIGJRA.github.io/rejuv.md

 ## Route 4 Eight Badge Update - 4Route3

-Next is a quick detour to Route 4 to get some new Den Pokémon - feel free to skip this one.
+Next is a quick detour to Route 4 to get some new Den Pokemon - feel free to skip this one.

-Essentially, now that we’ve beaten Amber, all four of the dens we’ve seen so far have been updated with new Pokémon!
-So, I will list the Pokémon in each here.
+Essentially, now that we’ve beaten Amber, all four of the dens we’ve seen so far have been updated with new Pokemon!
+So, I will list the Pokemon in each here.

 RIFT DEN 1 (8 - 12 Badges): The common encounters in this den are Graveler, Nuzleaf, **Duosion**, Solosis, Tropius, **Sigilyph**, and